tonygumbrell/misp-custom/README.md

 6) docker pull tonygumbrell/misp-db:xx
 - Make sure matching versions are used
 - For version descriptions see the Dockerhub repo descriptions.
-7) Import the misp-docker folder
+7) Import the misp-docker folder.
+8) Edit the docker-compose.yaml file and update the image names
+9)